vivaserver/whmcs-nic_ar/README.md

 ![screenshot](https://raw.github.com/vivaserver/whmcs-nic_ar/master/screenshot-whois.png)

-Also, please note that this service will not produce accurate results when it's overloaded by requests; to overcome this limitation, please check the [nic!alert API pricing][pricing].
+Also, please note that this service will not produce accurate results when it's overloaded by requests; to overcome this limitation, please check the [nic!alert API pricing][price].

 ## WHMCS version support